Deaf & Hard of Hearing - Total Communication

 Northview High School – 9th to 12th grade

 Grades 9-12 continue to emphasize language and reading skills while progressing through the general education curriculum.
-Students study English, science, math, social science, and electives such as Spanish, art or wood technology.
-CBI is available to relate classroom learning to independence.
-Northview High School also collaborates with colleges and technical centers such as Kent Career Tech Center to provide a rich array of learning options as students approach the need for more training or independence and adulthood.
+Students study English, science, math, social science, and electives such as Spanish, art, and STEM.
+Community Based Instruction (CBI) is available to relate classroom learning to independence, and Northview High School collaborates with colleges and technical centers, such as Kent Career Tech Center, to provide a rich array of learning options as students approach the need for more training or independence and adulthood.

 Center Program's Learning Philosophy